daweibai/PCBS-langevo/README.md

     return prod

 ```
 Results are not as expected.
-After 100 iterations, the production is:
+After 100 iterations, the utterance is:
 ```python
 ['sj', 'cs', 'porzqohz', 'nyhnzor', 'co'] ['hwnsbaaup', 'lwvz', 'uibdfnhb', 'xo', 'kt']